writethedocs/www/docs/conf/australia/2024/sponsors/prospectus.rst

 The **Publisher** package is great for sending a team and getting to know the community.

-- Seven (7) tickets_
+- Seven (7) tickets_, with additional available to purchase at a discounted rate of $300/ticket.
 - Four (4) featured job postings on our Job Board, also promoted in our newsletter ({{ newsletter_subs }} subscribers)
-- A short description (250 characters) and logo of your company on the conference website
+- Logo on the conference website.
-- Name included in welcome announcement in email newsletters and social media
+- Name included in all conference emails to attendees.
-- A small logo on all Write the Docs website pages for 3 months
+- Display promotional “Swag” items on the conference swag table (provided by sponsor).

 The **Publisher** package costs AUD **{{sponsorship.publisher.price}}**.